 - Respect, listen and respond to the diverse lived experience and knowledge of women and their children affected by violence

 - 12 Better equip the service system and communities to address complex forms of violence and harmful cultural practices including early and forced marriage, female genital mutilation/cutting, dowry abuse and human trafficking.

 Building partnerships with faith and community leaders, to prevent violence against women and their children and to establish community driven links with support services and improve the ability of leaders to recognise and respond to violence.
 Promote and explore primary prevention community-based and culturally appropriate initiatives.

 What is next?

 An information package has been developed in conjunction with specialist women’s domestic and family violence services and the Multicultural Communities Council of SA about domestic, family and sexual violence (DFSV) including available resources when DFSV is identified.
-This information package will be provided to faith and community leaders to use at their discretion.
+This information package is being translated in to multiple community languages and will be provided to faith and community leaders to use at their discretion.

-The South Australian Government is working with the Department of Home Affairs to facilitate consultation with interested South Australian faith and community leaders on the best way forward regarding possible training and information sharing.
+The South Australian Government has worked with the Department of Home Affairs to facilitate consultation with interested South Australian faith and community leaders on the best way forward regarding possible training and information sharing.

 What difference will we make?

 The South Australian Government is working towards creating a coherent, family-focused, integrated support service system that addresses the complex needs of those experiencing or using violence and embeds a trauma-informed approach towards service delivery.